 Travel Tips

-Clothing and Essentials: Choose light clothing made of natural fabrics, as a hot climate prevails in Pikine.
-Be sure to bring sunscreen, a hat, and comfortable shoes for walking on sandy and dusty streets.
-When visiting mosques or residential neighborhoods, dress modestly.
+Clothing and Essentials: Choose light clothing made from natural fabrics, as a hot climate prevails in Senegal.
+Don't forget comfortable shoes for walking through markets, sunglasses, and a high SPF sunscreen.

-What to Avoid: Do not take photos of people without their explicit permission — this can cause serious offense.
-Avoid discussing political topics or criticizing local customs.
+What to Avoid: Do not take photos of people without their explicit consent—it can be offensive.
+Also, avoid publicly criticizing local traditions or engaging in political disputes.

 Entertainment & Nightlife